Working Effectively with Unit Tests by Jay Fields

 ROI

-“Productively Unit Testing” is evaluating the cost of writing and maintaining a test.
-It is acceptable to delete a test after a TDD session or during a code review, if the value of the test does not seem positive.
+“Productive Unit Testing” is evaluating the cost of writing and maintaining a test.
+It is acceptable to delete a test after a TDD session or during a code review if the value of the test does not seem positive.

 Test what seems fragile and is expected to change, ignore the rest.